Hot Flashes & Nervous System Discharge

 Hot flashes occur when the system must vent.

-The Five Hot Flash Patterns of Midlife
+The Five Hot Flash Patterns in Perimenopause & Menopause

 Not all hot flashes are the same.
 The pattern tells you the mechanism.